Cam Lampkin: College career

 Lampkin appeared in all 13 games, two as a starter, for Utah State during the 2019 season, recording 10 tackles, two pass breakups and an interception.
 He played six games, four as a starter, in 2020, posting 20 tackles, 2.0 tackles-for-loss (TFLs), 1.0 sacks and two pass breakups.
 He became a full-time starter in 2021, ending with 43 tackles and tying for the team-high with six pass breakups in 13 starts.
 Following the 2021 season, he opted to transfer to the Washington State Cougars.

 Lampkin recorded nine tackles and one pass breakup while seeing limited playing time for the Cougars in 2022.
 In his senior year, Lampkin made 34 tackles, a team-leading eight pass breakups, and 1.5 TFLs while starting all 12 games.
 He declared for the 2024 NFL draft after the season.

 Professional career

 After going unselected in the 2024 NFL draft, Lampkin signed with the Los Angeles Rams as an undrafted free agent.
 He was waived on August 27, 2024, then re-signed to the practice squad the following day.
 On September 14, prior to the Rams' Week 2 game against the Arizona Cardinals, Lampkin was signed to the active roster from the practice squad.
 He was waived on October 1, and re-signed to the practice squad.
-He signed a reserve/future contract on January 20, 2025.
+Lampkin signed a reserve/future contract with the Rams on January 20, 2025.

 On August 26, 2025, Lampkin was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.
+On January 27, 2026, he signed a reserve/futures contract with Los Angeles.

+On August 30, 2026, Lampkin was waived by the Rams as part of final roster cuts and re-signed to the practice squad.